SimonJackson24/AMSLPR/docs/HAILO_TPU_SETUP.md

 # Hailo TPU Setup Guide

-This document provides instructions for setting up Hailo TPU acceleration with the AMSLPR system.
+This document provides instructions for setting up Hailo TPU acceleration with the VisiGate system.

 ## Overview

-The AMSLPR system supports Hailo TPU acceleration for improved license plate recognition performance.
+The VisiGate system supports Hailo TPU acceleration for improved license plate recognition performance.
 When properly configured, the system will automatically detect and use Hailo hardware acceleration when available.

 ## Prerequisites